lattecoff/lattecoff/README.md

 However, in the near future, I would like to switch to web development using Python.

-And now I'm actively studying technologies: Django, FastAPI, SQL.
+And now I'm actively studying technologies: Django, FastAPI, SQL and etc.

 <!--
 **lattecoff/lattecoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.